-We have 10 teams across Europe, with professionals located in Lon- don, Manchester, Jersey, Frankfurt, Munich, Zurich, Paris, Brussels, Stockholm and Luxembourg, involved in real estate management, operations and distribution.
-We also have real estate offices in Asia and North America and make use of the wider resources of the Schroders Group including IT, HR, accounting, legal, compliance and tax.
+We have teams across Europe with professionals located in London, Manchester, Frankfurt, Munich, Zurich, Paris, Brussels, Stockholm and Luxembourg.
+We also have real estate offices in Asia (Hong Kong, Singapore and Shanghai) and North America with wider resources provided by the Schroders Group.

-Schroder Real Estate is part of Schroders plc, which is one of Europe’s largest listed asset management firms with £444bn under management.
-The breadth of our investment team provides us with insights that are not commonly available in real estate firms.
-Schroders is a signatory to the UN PRI and is highly rated as having a strong and integrated responsible investment process.
+Schroder Real Estate is part of Schroders plc, which is one of Europe’s largest listed asset management firms with over £500bn under management.
+The breadth of our investment team provides us with local insights and asset management that are not commonly available in real estate firms.
+Schroders is a signatory to PRI and is highly rated as having a strong and integrated Responsible Investment process.

 * Real estate AUM includes holdings of Schroder Real Estate Capital Partners and Schroders Multi-asset Funds.

-RESIDENTIAL: We are cautious of the UK private residential market given the low level of net yields and the fact that capital values are vulnerable to a fall in house prices.
-However, we do see opportunities in social housing, particularly supported housing, where it is possible to achieve both an attractive financial return and a positive social impact.
+RESIDENTIAL: We are cautious of the UK private rented residential sector given the low level of net yields and the fact that capital values are vulnerable to a fall in house prices.
+However, we do see opportunities in retirement villages, where there is a large under-supply of accommodation and social supported housing, where it is possible to achieve both an attractive financial return and a positive social impact.

 OTHER: We look for types of real estate which are benefiting from long-term structural drivers of demand (eg, ageing population, technology, tourism) and where there is a shortage of good quality space.
 It is essential to understand the business models of occupiers and investments often involve a degree of operational risk.
-We favour data centres, hotels with management contracts, nursing homes with private pay residents, retirement villages and serviced accommodation.
+In the hotels market, we expect that 2021 will see a number of distressed sales which will provide the opportunity to acquire good quality assets at a discount.
+We also favour data centres, laboratories, nursing homes with private pay residents and self storage.

 Investment principles & strategy

-Schroders adopts a research-driven and market-focused investment approach.
-Our dedicated Real Estate Research team identifies those sectors, cities and real estate characteristics expected to outperform, ensuring portfolios are able to benefit from structural change.
-Our approach focuses on ‘Winning Cities’, which have diversified local economies, sustainable occupational demand and low levels of supply.
+Our investment philosophy is centred on consistent principles: investing in strong fundamentals and actively managing portfolios.
+We adopt a research- driven and market-focused investment approach.
+Our dedicated Real Estate Research team identifies those sectors, cities and real estate characteristics expected to outperform, ensuring portfolios can benefit from structural change.
+Our approach focuses on ‘Winning Cities’ and regions best-positioned to benefit from structural trends that will drive demand for property over the medium to long term.

 We focus on the quality of the assets, and their value, when managing portfolios.
 We aim to generate the majority of the target outperformance though good stock selection and active asset management.
 We also aim to add value through sector and real estate style allocations; although we recognise the impact of these may vary over time.
 Each asset is managed in accordance with its individual business plan.
 The business plan is the focal point for identifying and implementing the active management strategies that will maximise returns.
 This approach has been key for driving outperformance.